wbchristerson/job-site/README.md

 # Career Website

-This project is a personal website created using HTML, CSS, and JavaScript.
+This project is a portfolio website created using HTML, CSS, and JavaScript.
 It can be run by clicking [here](https://wbchristerson.github.io/job-site/).
 From the footer of the project: